-- Brook Shed site on New Road -Planning permission was granted in September 2023 to Gleeson Homes for a development of 50 2/3 and 4 bed homes.
-The engine house and chimney would be demolished as part of this application. - Spring Mill site on Bailey Street -Planning permission was granted in March 2023 for demolition of existing building and development of 53 new homes.
-The site is being brought forward by Pearl Together Ltd., a joint venture between Pendle Borough Council and Barnfield Investment Property. - Victoria Road is receiving UK Shared Prosperity Fund (UKSPF) funding for public realm workings, namely new pavements. - Private sector housing in Salterforth. - Long Inn redeveloped as part of planned housing development. - Earby Flood Alleviation Phase 1-3: - Phase 1 (works to Victoria Clough culvert) completed by Environment Agency (EA)in 2019 - " Phase 2 (Earth bund flood water storage at Victoria Clough and new flood defence wall at New Cut adjacent to Albert St, including sheet piled wall at Victoria Mill) completed in 2023 - Phase 3 (flood water storage area at Birley Playing Fields) in feasibility testing stage
+- Bracewell Gardens on New Road - The Brook Shed site was granted Planning permission in September 2023 to Gleeson Homes for a development of 50 2/3 and 4 bed homes, which is now under construction.
+The engine house and chimney have been demolished as part of this application. - Spring Mill site on Bailey Street - Planning permission was granted in March 2023 for demolition of existing building and development of 53 new homes.
+The site is being brought forward by Pearl Together Ltd., a joint venture between Pendle Borough Council and Barnfield Investment Property.
+The site has now been cleared. - Victoria Road is receiving UK Shared Prosperity Fund (UKSPF) funding for public realm workings, namely new pavements. - Private sector housing in Salterforth. - Earby Flood Alleviation Phase 1-3: - " Phase 1 (works to Victoria Clough culvert) completed by Environment Agency (EA) in 2019 - " Phase 2 (Earth bund flood water storage at Victoria Clough and new flood defence wall at New Cut adjacent to Albert St, including sheet piled wall at Victoria Mill) completed in 2023 - " Phase 3 (flood water storage area at Birley Playing Fields) in feasibility testing stage